Valdez, Alvarez lead Astros to 3-2 win over White Sox - NewsBreak

 Valdez, Alvarez lead Astros to 3-2 win over White Sox

-The Houston Astros got back in the win column after blowing late leads in consecutive losses — not exactly shocking considering they own the best record in the American League.

-Framber Valdez threw solid seven innings, Yordan Alvarez drove in a run and scored one, and Houston beat the White Sox 3-2 on Wednesday night, ending Chicago's five-game winning streak.
+CHICAGO (AP) — Framber Valdez threw seven solid innings, Yordan Alvarez drove in a run and scored one, and the Houston Astros beat the White Sox 3-2 on Wednesday night, ending Chicago’s five-game winning streak.

-The AL West-leading Astros hung on after squandering eighth-inning leads in the first two games of the series.
+The AL West-leading Astros hung on after blowing late leads in the first two games of the series.
 The White Sox trail AL Central-leading Cleveland by two games.

-“We got the victory,” manager Dusty Baker said.
-“We stopped the losing streak.”

-The Astros can salvage a split in a series that started with two gut-wrenching losses.
-This one was hardly easy, but they did just enough.

-Valdez (12-4) delivered his 20th consecutive quality start, matching a club record set by Mike Scott in his 1986 Cy Young Award season.
-The left-hander gave up two runs and seven hits, struck out six and walked three.
-He is 4-0 in six outings since losing to Oakland on July 9.
+Valdez (12-4) gave up two runs and seven hits, struck out six and walked three.
+The left-hander is 4-0 in six starts since losing to Oakland on July 9.

-Alvarez delivered a sacrifice fly in the first after Jose Altuve led off with a four-pitch walk and stole two bases.
+Alvarez drove in Jose Altuve with a sacrifice fly in the first.
 He singled and scored on Trey Mancini’s sac fly in the fourth, and Chas McCormick added an RBI double in the inning against Michael Kopech (4-9) to put Houston on top 3-0.

 Ryan Pressly pitched the ninth for his 24th save in 28 chances.